gl-inet/docs3.x/docs/tutorials/debrick.md

 3. Press and hold the Reset button firmly, and then power up the router.
 If your router doesn't have a power button, plugging the power in will power it on automatically.

-    Then you will see a LED flashing in a regular sequence a few times, please release your finger after the pattern changes.
+    Then you will see a LED flashing in a regular sequence a few times, please release your finger after the sequence changes.

     The following will give the description of sequence of each model of LED flashing.

-    **Note:** Same router models with different manufacturing dates may have different LED colours or flashing pattern, it won't affect the UBoot process.
-Please pay more attention to the change of the flashing pattern.
+    **Note:** Same router models with different manufacturing dates may have different LED colours or flashing sequences, it won't affect the UBoot process.
+Please pay more attention to the change of the flashing LED.

     - For **GL-AR150**, **GL-AR300M**, **GL-USB150(Microuter)**, **GL-AR750(Creta)**, **GL-AR750S-EXT(Slate)**, **GL-X750(Spitz)**, **GL-MT300N-V2(Mango)**, **GL-E750(Mudi)**, **microuter-N300**, the LED falshed 5 times.